diogro/expressionVariance-manuscript/main.md

 For each study, we filtered genes that did not achieve a minimum of 1 count per million (cpm) reads in all samples and a mean of 5 cpm reads across samples.
 To account for library size and the mean-variance relation in RNA-seq count data, we applied a variance stabilizing transformation implemented in the function vst from the DESeq2 R package [@Love2014-mp] to the genes passing the read-count filters.
 This mean-variance correction was verified by plotting mean-variance relations before and after correction, and these plots can be seen in the supporting information (SI appendix 1).
+Some studies still show higher variances for genes with lower expression even after the vst correction, like [blood]{.smallcaps}, [colon]{.smallcaps}, and [stad]{.smallcaps}, but given that these do not show a large difference in the variance rank when compared to the other studies, we do not expect this residual mean effect to be relevant.
 Various technical covariates (like experimental batch, sex, etc.) were manually curated from the metadata associated with each study and accounted for using an independent linear fixed-effects model for each study.
 A list of covariates used for each study is available in the supporting information (SI data 1).
 Outlier individuals in the residual distribution were removed using a robust Principal Component Analysis (PCA) approach of automatic outlier detection described in @Chen2020-fy.